Computation of minimal covariants bases for 2D coupled constitutive laws: Minimal covariant bases for most common constitutive tensors and laws

 where $\bP^H\in \Ela$ is the Hill fourth-order tensor and $R$ is the hardening function ($p$ being the so-called accumulated plastic strain).
 The evolution laws are obtained by generalized normality (see~\cite{LC1985}).
-Hill elasto-plasticity law is also represented by a pair $(\bC_1,\bC_2)$ of elasticity tensors, but this time, with $\bC_1=\bC$, and $\bC_2=\bP^H$.
+Hill elasto-plasticity law is also represented by a pair $(\bC_1,\bC_2)$ of tensors of the elasticity type, but this time, with $\bC_1=\bC$, and $\bC_2=\bP^H$.

 The harmonic decomposition of $\VV=\Ela \oplus \Ela$, which is the same for $\SO(2)$ and $\OO(2)$, is

 and we will write

 \begin{thm} A minimal integrity basis for $\cov(\Ela \oplus \Ela,\SO(2))$ consists in the 41 covariants (24 invariants) of~\autoref{tab:ViscoEla-SO2-isotropic} and~\autoref{tab:ViscoEla-SO2-hemitropic}.
 A minimal integrity basis for $\cov(\Ela \oplus \Ela,\OO(2))$ consists in the 28 covariants (17 invariants) of~\autoref{tab:ViscoEla-SO2-isotropic} and~\autoref{tab:ViscoEla-SO2-hemitropic-products}. \end{thm}